6 Money Skills You Should Definitely Know by 30

 Your 30s are an interesting decade marked by milestone life stages.
 You might still be single, getting married or starting to raise a family.
 This is also the time when you begin establishing yourself in your chosen career or start working in different jobs to find your niche.
 As you navigate these changes, it’s important to have an understanding of financial milestones you’ll want to work toward too.

 A recent GOBankingRates financial literacy survey revealed that one-quarter of surveyed Americans do not become comfortable with basic money skills until they are 30 or older.
-So that you’re ready to make bigger financial decisions in your 30s, these are the financial skills you should understand by 30.
+So that you’re ready to make bigger financial decisions in your 30s, here are financial skills you should understand by 30.

 Tanya Peterson, vice president of brand at Freedom Financial Network, said that the skill in creating and using a simple, basic budget contributes to financial literacy by ensuring you know your total income and total expenses.
 Once individuals are able to align income, expenses, savings and goals, they may set priorities and differentiate between wants and needs.